 One common misunderstanding is that a cold radiator means a heating system isn’t working.
 This is not always the case, and in many instances it is simply a result of the settings on heating controls within a home.
 For example, if your home has a room thermostat, or your radiators have TRVs, then once the air reaches a certain temperature your radiators will start to cool down.

-Most homes will be heated by fossil fuels, which has a negative impact on the environment, and so we expect to see a shift away from these systems in the future.
+Most homes will be heated by fossil fuels, which has a negative impact on the environment therefore, we expect to see a shift away from these systems in the future.
 This could mean that we increasingly see more alternative technologies being used in our homes, such as heat pumps and it could mean that there are significant changes to the natural gas grid.
 Choice are engaging with relevant Government Departments as we look to the future and potential changes to the way we will heat our homes.
 We will continue to work with our customers and stakeholders to find the most suitable solutions to reduce our impact on the environment, whilst also ensuring energy costs are kept as low as possible.